mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **True**: Mattermost overrides the SAML ID attribute with the AD/LDAP ID attribute if configured or overrides the SAML Email attribute with the AD/LDAP Email attribute if SAML ID attribute is not present.
 See `documentation <https://about.mattermost.com/default-saml-ldap-sync>`_ to learn more.

-**False**: Mattermost utilizes the email attribute to bind users to SAML.
+**False**: Mattermost uses the email attribute to bind users to SAML.

 .. note::
   Moving from true to false will prevent the override from happening.
-To prevent the disabling of user accounts, SAML IDs must match the LDAP Ids when this feature is enabled.
+To prevent the disabling of user accounts, SAML IDs must match the LDAP IDs when this feature is enabled.
 This setting should be set to false unless LDAP sync is enabled.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableSyncWithLdapIncludeAuth": false`` with options ``true`` and ``false`` for above settings respectively.            |